dwOuOwK87/Tetris/README.md

 Just tell me if you find any problem, I will debug as quick as possible.

 This game have no music, I will add it soon.

+Download the rar and open tetris.exe then enjoy the game.